Class 12 Mathematics Notes Chapter 5 (Continuity and Differentiability) – Examplar Problems (English) Book

 - Take the natural logarithm (

-. - Use logarithm properties to simplify the right side (e.g.,
+log_eorln) of both sides:log y = log [f(x)]. - Use logarithm properties to simplify the right side (e.g.,

-.
-Rememberd/dx (log y) = (1/y) * dy/dx
+x.
+Rememberd/dx (log y) = (1/y) * dy/dx. - Solve for

-and substitute back the original expression fory
+dy/dxand substitute back the original expression fory.

 - Take the natural logarithm (